Welcome to Family Practice Associates!

 Flu Shot Time!

 Family Practice Associates now has flu shots available by appointment or through our walk-in clinic*.
-We will also be offering a special flu clinic during our normal business hours October 10 - 13.
 We provide the Quadrivalent vaccine, which covers four strains of the flu.

 Why should you and your family be vaccinated against the flu?
 Each year influenza leads to sickness, hospitalization and, occasionally, even death, especially in older individuals.
 Annual flu shots are the best way to reduce your chances of getting seasonal flu and spreading it to others.
 The CDC recommends that all persons over the age of six months should be vaccinated.